Tax

 Share This

-Table of Content
+Table of Contents

 What Does the 1099 Worker Mean?

-A 1099 worker, often called an independent contractor, is a self-employed individual who provides services to a business or client.
+A 1099 worker, also called an independent contractor, is a self-employed individual who provides services to a business or client.
 Unlike traditional employees, 1099 workers are not on the company’s payroll but are paid for their services as agreed upon in a contract.
 They typically have more control over their work, including setting their hours and determining how to complete their tasks.

 Characteristics of a 1099 Worker